 August is here, and while I only have one kid left in college, it seems all everyone wants to talk about this month is going back to school.
 With that in mind, here’s a quick life insurance 101 education.
+Having life insurance can be a great tool for paying for college.
 Additionally, below I dispel some myths and confirm some facts about the most important product mankind ever invented (that’s right—what else allows you to replace your income for pennies on the dollar AND protect your family?!
 The wheel was a pretty valuable invention, so I’d listen to an argument for that).

 Group life insurance through your employer is sufficient